 Lots of people have claimed to be the Messiah, or have been claimed to be the Messiah.
 Why should we think Jesus is the real one?
 Christians say you can tell that Jesus really is who he says he is because he fulfilled all those messianic prophecies from the Old Testament.
 One problem with that idea is the fact that he didn’t.

-All the prophecies that Jesus supposedly fulfilled either aren’t accurate descriptions of Jesus, or are out-of-context quotes of passages that have nothing to do with Jesus or the Messiah, or weren’t originally written as prophecies at all, or can’t even be found in the Old Testament.
+All the prophecies that Jesus supposedly fulfilled either aren’t accurate descriptions of Jesus, or are out-of-context quotes of passages that have nothing to do with Jesus or the Messiah, or weren’t even originally written as prophecies, or can’t be found in the Old Testament at all.

 Prophecies Jesus allegedly fulfilled